-- A. To ensure adequate response to new insect and disease threats to the forest and tree resources of Maryland. - B. To ensure effective and timely communication between local, regional, state and federal government agencies, academia, plant industry professionals and the public, related to new forest or tree invading insects or diseases. - C. To clearly define agency roles for Maryland's response to invading insects or diseases using a modified Incident Command System (ICS) that addresses assessment, outreach, education, eradication and containment, relevant authorities and/or duties, and the coordination of resources. - D. To ensure effective public notification of the threat and likely response activities. - E. To ensure continued monitoring of forest and tree resources to allow for the identification and assessment of invasive threats. - F. To ensure the implementation of appropriate management and control measures.
+- A. To ensure adequate response to new invasive insect and disease threats to the agricultural resources of Maryland. - B. To ensure effective and timely communication among local, regional, state and federal government agencies, academia, plant industry professionals and the public, related to new invading insects or diseases. - C. To clearly define agency roles for Maryland's response to invading insects or diseases, using a modified Incident Command System (ICS) that addresses assessment, outreach, education, eradication and containment, relevant authorities and/or duties, and the coordination of resources. - D. To ensure effective public notification of the threat and likely response activities. - E. To ensure continued monitoring of resources to allow for the identification and assessment of invasive threats. - F. To ensure the implementation of appropriate management and control measures.